mdrights/LiveSlak/README.txt

     * tz = timezone for the language's native country
     * locale = the locale used in the country
     * xkb = optional custom X keyboard variant for the language
-  * liveinit - this is the "init" script which is copied into the initrd image for the Live OS.
+  * liveinit.tpl - this is the template for the "init" script which is copied into the initrd image for the Live OS.
 Together with the Slackware generic kernel, the initrd is what boots the computer.
 The "init" script assembles the Live filesystem from its squashfs modules.
   * make_slackware_live.conf - the configuration file for the "make_slackware_live.sh" script.
 You can define defaults for many script parameters here so that you do not have to edit the script itself.
   * make_slackware_live.sh - the script that generates the Live ISO.
   * makemod - this script creates a squashfs module out of a Slackware package (or out of a directory tree).
   * menu.tpl - template which is used to generate the syslinux boot menu for BIOS computers.
-  * pxeserver - the script that starts a PXE server allowing other computers to boot Slackware Live over the network.
+  * pxeserver.tpl - template to generate the script that starts a PXE server allowing other computers to boot Slackware Live over the network.
-  * setup2hd - the script you use to install your Slackware Live to a harddisk.
+  * setup2hd.tpl - template to generate the script you use to install your Slackware Live to a harddisk.
   * setup2hd.local - here a developer of a custom Live OS can override the default post-installation routine by (re-)defining the function "live_post_install()" in the ''setup2hd'' script.